resoft-labs/super-action/README.md

 -   **Docker Action**: This action runs inside a Docker container defined by the `Dockerfile`.
 The runner executing this action must have Docker installed and configured to run containers.
 Standard GitHub-hosted runners support Docker actions.
 -   **nektos/act**: The core execution is handled by `nektos/act` within the container. `act` simulates the GitHub Actions runner environment.
--   **yq**: The `entrypoint.sh` script uses `yq` (from mikefarah) to parse the `action_list` input.
-It's included in the Docker image.
+-   **Python 3 & PyYAML**: The `entrypoint.py` script uses Python and the PyYAML library for input parsing and workflow generation.
+These are included in the Docker image.
+-   **yq & jq**: These tools are included in the Docker image for YAML/JSON processing within scripts if needed (though the core logic now uses Python).
 -   **Docker-in-Docker**: `act` often requires Docker itself to run action steps that use Docker (e.g., building images, service containers).
 The Dockerfile installs `docker.io`, but running Docker-in-Docker can have security implications and might require privileged mode on self-hosted runners.
+The `super-action` container itself needs access to the host's Docker socket (`/var/run/docker.sock`) for `act` to function correctly.

 ## Available Presets